cassandre-tech/cassandre-trading-bot/docs/docs/cassandre_basics/dry-mode-and-backtesting.md

 | tac $1 >> src/test/resources/candles-for-backtesting-btc-usdt.csv
 ```

-It will create a file named `candles-for-backtesting-btc-usdt.csv` with your historical data.
+It will create a file named `candles-for-backtesting-btc-usdt.csv` with your historical data, and this file will imported
+if your unit test has this annotation:

 ```java
 @Import(TickerFluxMock.class)